-Student Dress
+Student Dress Code

 In accordance with Missouri law and the discretionary power granted to the school districts under Missouri laws, the policy of the Dunklin R-5 School District is to require all students to dress in what the school deems to be moderate type and style that is appropriate.
 The general appearance of students reflects the character of our school to the community.
 The grooming and general appearance of students affects the classroom climate and the sense of respect for public education.
-The atmosphere of a school must be conductive to learning.
-If a student's appearance attracts undue attention to the extent that it becomes a disruptive factor in the school, is suggestive or distractive and not conductive to a safe or good educational climate, the student will be referred to the office.
+The atmosphere of a school must be conducive to learning.
+If a student's appearance attracts undue attention to the extent that it becomes a disruptive factor in the school, is suggestive or distractive and not conducive to a safe and good educational climate, the student will be referred to the office.
 The school administration will ask the student to make the necessary changes to correct the cause of the violation before being admitted back to class.
 The purpose of this dress code is to provide lawful, sanitary, and modernized guides of student attire.
 The Dunklin R-5 School District requires that all students adhere to and are not limited to the following guidelines.

-- 1) No midriff tops, bathing suits, spaghetti straps, or tank tops shall be worn.
+- No midriff tops, bathing suits, spaghetti straps, or tank tops shall be worn.
 Shirts and blouses need to cover: from neck to shoulders, have a full back and be long enough to cover the entire torso.
 No cleavage may be exposed. - 2) No see through clothing shall be worn.
-Undergarments must not show. - 3) Hats, caps, bandanas, and other headgear, including sunglasses are not permitted. - 4) No student on school property or at school functions shall wear, possess, use, distribute, display, or sell clothing, jewelry, large chains, emblems, bandages, symbols, signs or other items which are evidence of membership of affiliation in any gang or cult. - 5) Body piercing that becomes a safety issue is prohibited. - 6) No spiked or studded jewelry and no large wallet chains.
+Undergarments must not show. - 3) Hats, caps, bandanas, and other headgear, including sunglasses are not permitted. - 4) No student on school property or at school functions shall wear, possess, use, distribute, display, or sell clothing, jewelry, large chains, emblems, bandages, symbols, signs, or other items which are evidence of membership of affiliation in any gang or cult. - 5) Body piercing that becomes a safety issue is prohibited. - 6) No spiked or studded jewelry and no large wallet chains.
 Any jewelry that makes distracting noises, espouse violence, suggest obscenity, or be a possible hazard to the wearer or other students shall be prohibited. - 7) Shorts and skirts shall fall below the fingertips when arms are extended at the side.
-Holes in pants shall also be below this area.
+Holes in pants shall also be below this area. - 8) Articles of clothing which display sexually suggestive wording or symbols, racial slurs, profanity and/or obscenities, violence, tobacco, alcohol, or other drug symbols or advertisements will not be permitted.